c31io/tect/README.md

 ## CSV Schema

-Fields are seperated by commas.
+Fields are seperated by commas

 - Time when append in ISO format
 - Window ID